nicolabertazzo/praqma-jenkins-casc/hands-on/README.md

 How do I know that?
 What is the right root element, what are the keywords?

 When you add users (Jenkins' own database) you go to `http://localhost:8080/securityRealm/`.
 So let's look for `securityRealm`in the documentation.
-Or have a look at `demo` folder in JcasC repository.
+Or have a look at `demo` folder in JCasC repository.

 5. We have a user, how to manage who&what?